 Hey – I was only in 9th grade and never actually took that class in alien communications.

-I loved spending time with her and frequently regretted not meeting her in 7th grade so we could have had all that time together.
-After school the two of us were together and with where ever the gang was going.
-The best place was downtown Petaluma at the corner of Washington and Kentucky was ings Diner who made the best milkshakes in town.
+After school the two of us were always together and went wherever the gang was going.
+The best place was downtown Petaluma at the corner of Washington and Kentucky was Kings Diner who made the best milkshakes in town.
 I know this was true because I was in the 9th grade now and new such things.

 While walking her home, a young shmuck decided to come up behind us and taunt her with crude, insulting and even threatening comments.
 I shouldn’t really call him a bully, because he clearly wasn’t even that smart.
 I was right there with her.
 I was over a foot taller and easily out weighed his puny 90 some-odd pounds.
 Looking back, I think the twerp was actually trying to commit suicide by boyfriend.

 We tried to ignore him at first, but he was having none of that and only increased the tempo – yelling things I won’t repeat here.
 I took her by the hand and walked us faster, all the while sensing her fear and tension.
-I’ve never been a fighter, but my male damsel-in-distress gene was ready to burst my insides.
+I’ve never been a fighter, but my male damsel-in-distress gene was lit up like a road flare.

 Suddenly, he accidentally gave me an unexpected chance to settle things quickly.
 His afternoon shadow appeared at our feet so I could see almost exactly where he was even though he was behind us.
 On the other hand, he was now too close and I knew I it was time to put a stop to his threats.